- Category: Keynote Speakers

 Dr Wampold will be speaking on the topic of “The Social Bases of Healing”, discussing the social context of therapy, and the importance of the therapeutic relationship.
 He will also discuss ways in which therapists can improve therapy outcomes, and people accessing services can make their therapeutic journey more effective.

-We are delighted that Dr Wampold has agreed to join us in Hiroshima and anticipate an inspiring keynote speech that will inspire debate and discussion among delegates.
+We are delighted that Dr Wampold has agreed to join us in Hiroshima and anticipate an thought-provoking keynote speech that will inspire debate and discussion among delegates.

 with CHARLEY ADAMS and SUSANNE COOK